 Common causes of disputes in the construction industry

-- Delays and disruptions: Delays are a common problem in the construction industry and can occur for due to several reasons, including the unscheduled overrunning of and/or delays to a project as well as variations being made partway through a project and the knock on effect on the programme.
-Most standard form construction contracts will contain provisions for liquidated and ascertain damages resulting from any delay.
-It is important to understand how such damages will operate and potentially impact upon contractual sums due
+- Delays and disruptions: Delays are a common problem in the construction industry and can occur for several reasons, including the unscheduled overrunning of and/or delays to a project as well as variations being made partway through a project and the knock-on effect on the programme.
+Most standard form construction contracts will contain provisions for liquidated damages and ascertain damages resulting from any delay.
+It is important to understand how such damages will operate and potentially impact upon contractual sums due.
+For a deeper dive into how delay claims are handled in construction projects, read our guide on delay claims.

 How to avoid construction disputes